Colombia Cycle Tour

-We will be leading our first Colombia cycle tours in April and September, 2018.
+In 2018 and 2019 we will be leading our cycle tours in April, August and September.
 If the idea of exploring Colombia with its vast coffee growing regions, and Andean peaks by bike, enjoying tapas in village squares after a days ride and immersing yourself in a new and vibrant culture - tickles your fancy then drop Mandy a line to register your interest.